 Indian CBSE Curriculum

 Indian CBSE schools offer significantly lower fees (AED 8,000-35,000 annually), making them attractive for budget-conscious families.
-However, hidden costs can still add 20-30% (AED 2,000-10,000 annually).
+Hidden costs do not scale down with the fee, though — transport and uniforms cost what they cost — so on a low tuition they are a much larger share of your total than at a premium school.
 CBSE exam fees are lower than international curricula (AED 300-500 per subject for Grade 10 and 12 board exams).

 Cost Optimization Strategies: Save Without Compromising Quality